 A Tale of Two Movies

-The Hours tells the story of a single day in the lives of three women connected by the novel Mrs. Dalloway: Virginia Woolf, the author, in a beautiful country home in1923 with a husband who loves her; Laura Brown living the American dream in 1951 with her son Richie and adoring husband Dan; and Clarissa Vaughn, an editor in New York in 2001, living with her girlfriend of ten years, caring for her former boyfriend Richard who has AIDS, on the day she's planning a party to celebrate Richard being awarded a prestigious literary prize that evening.
+The Hours tells the story of a single day in the lives of each of three women connected by the novel Mrs. Dalloway: Virginia Woolf, the author, who lives in a beautiful country home in 1923 with a husband who loves her; Laura Brown living the American dream in 1951 with her son Richie and adoring husband Dan; and Clarissa Vaughn, an editor in New York in 2001, living with her girlfriend of ten years, while caring for her former boyfriend Richard who has AIDS, on the day she's planning a party to celebrate Richard being awarded a prestigious literary prize that evening.

-Guido's last act, as the Americans liberate the prisoners, is to convince Giosué to hide from the rampaging guards and their dogs in a box--all part of the game--thus saving his son's life.
-When he emerges, Giosué is pulled up onto a tank by an American soldier, and from there, sees his mother and is re-united with her.
+Guido concocts ways to let his wife, in the women's section, know that he and Giosué are still okay.
+His last act, as the Americans liberate the prisoners, is to convince Giosué to hide from the rampaging guards and their dogs in a box--all part of the game, he tells him--thus saving his son's life moments before he's shot to death.
+When Giosué emerges from the box, he is pulled up onto a tank by an American soldier, and from there, sees his mother and is re-united with her.

-The Hours, despite the lives each of the women is living, is full of unhappy people.
-Virginia Woolf is miserable, despite living in a beautiful home in a beautiful country setting, with servants to meet her every need, a husband who adores her, and her success as an accomplished and respected author.
+The Hours, despite the lives filled with beauty, success and love that each of the women is living, is full of unhappy people.
+Virginia Woolf is miserable, despite her beautiful home in a beautiful country setting, with servants to meet her every need, a husband who adores her, and her success as an accomplished and respected author.
 She sees none of this, but only regards her life as stifling, feels she's watched too closely by her servants and husband, and sees herself in the eyes of a dead bird she finds with her niece.
 We know, of course, that she ends up committing suicide.

 Laura Brown, pregnant with her second child, is likewise miserable.
 She finds her idyllic life empty.
 Even after learning that her neighbor cannot conceive children, she doesn't stop to consider that she has a gift in her children that others desperately want and do not have.
 She takes her copy of Mrs. Dalloway to a hotel where she plans to commit suicide but changes her mind.